Life Insurance vs Life Assurance

 The amount of premium you pay for either type of cover will vary considerably and depends upon various factors including your age, sex, medical history and health status.
 For the reasons explained above, premiums payable in respect of Life Assurance products will generally be more.

-Why take out Life Cover?
+Why take out Life Insurance?
 Who needs it?

 The answers to these questions are dependent upon your individual circumstances.
 For example, if you have no dependents, such as children or a partner who relies on you financially, it is possible that you do not need such cover.
 Alternatively, you may be retired, with children who have long since ‘flown the nest’ in which case you may also have much less need for cover than, for example, new couples, homeowners, young families and those with younger children.